onnx/onnx/docs/Operators.md

 ### <a name="GlobalLpPool"></a><a name="globallppool">**GlobalLpPool**</a>

-  GlobalLpPool consumes an input tensor X and applies lp pool pooling across the values in the same channel.
+  GlobalLpPool consumes an input tensor X and applies lp pool pooling across the the values in the same channel.
 This is equivalent to LpPool with kernel size equal to the spatial dimension of input tensor.